 Overview

-Katherine Charonko, our Chambers-ranked ESI Practice Group Leader, is a thought leader and pioneer in the field of ESI and is a Certified e-Discovery Specialist (“CEDS”), a globally recognized credential.
-She regularly speaks on ESI issues around the country.
+Katherine Charonko, our firm's ESI &Technology Practice Group Leader, is a thought leader in the field of ESI and is a Certified e-Discovery Specialist (“CEDS”), a globally recognized credential.
+She regularly speaks and writes about ESI and artificial intelligence issues around the country.
+Kate was named a 2026 Lawdragon 100 Leading AI & Legal Tech Advisor and is also a 2026 winner of the prestigious Monica Bay Women of Legal Tech Award by Legalweek (ALM).

 Kate has been appointed to leadership roles in e-Discovery in three multidistrict litigations and provides efficient, cost-effective, and detail-oriented support for all significant BG litigations from beginning to end.
 Charonko’s practice group evaluates technical and ESI needs; crafts litigation holds; coordinates custodial interviews; conducts document collections; implements aggressive preservation management; negotiates and drafts ESI protocols and protective orders; manages massive discovery libraries; conducts document review; navigates discovery challenges presented by the European Union’s General Data Protection Regulation (GDPR) and other privacy regulations; and provides trial support.